worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

 ### Adding GraphQL to JavaScript

-Let's take the above query built within the GraphiQL explorer (in all it's circular logic!) and place it in our JavaScript file.
+Let's take the above query built within the GraphiQL explorer and place it in our JavaScript file.
 This allows us to request the above data directly from our browser:

 _Note that the following example assumes familiarity with the native JavaScript [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
-If this is the first time you are encountering I recommend that you give the phenomenal [How to Use the JavaScript Fetch API to Get Data](https://www.digitalocean.com/community/tutorials/how-to-use-the-javascript-fetch-api-to-get-data) by the [Digital Ocean team](https://www.digitalocean.com/).*
+If this is the first time you are encountering I recommend that you give the phenomenal [How to Use the JavaScript Fetch API to Get Data](https://www.digitalocean.com/community/tutorials/how-to-use-the-javascript-fetch-api-to-get-data)*

 ```jsx
 const QUERY = `